 Reviews are most valuable when they are unbiased.
 This means you cannot review your own business or your competitors in order to manipulate ratings.

 Reviews should be based on a customer’s experience at your business location.
-“General political, social commentary, or personal rants” are not allowed and serve as grounds for removal of a Google review.
+“General political, social commentary, or personal rants” are not allowed and serve as grounds for the removal of a Google review.

 Restricted and Illegal Content